With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 5. Embolization.

-6. The imposition of special complex sutures on the vessels.
+6. Application of special complex sutures to vessels.

 The patient also receives a blood transfusion.